If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 The Arizona Homeschool Law does not require your child to homeschool a specific amount of hours/day or days/year.

 The Arizona Homeschool Law does not require you to keep specific records of your homeschooling.

 However, HSLDA suggests that you keep detailed records of your homeschool program and samples of your child’s work in case you might ever need proof of your child’s education.

-The Arizona Homeschool Law requires that you teach the following 5 educational subjects as part of your homeschool curriculum:
+The Arizona Homeschool Law requires your child to study the following 5 educational subjects as part of their homeschool curriculum:

 - social studies

-NOTE: The state of Arizona will not require you to show proof that you teach these subjects.
+NOTE: The state of Arizona will not require you to show proof that your child studied these subjects.

 (see legal reference #4)